epixieme/epixieme/README.md

  <img width="757" alt="dmd" src="https://user-images.githubusercontent.com/39728053/225087914-0437ad6e-80ef-4a54-b1a2-27ea45dbf9c9.png">
  <h4>About</h4>

- <p>This application is unfinished and currently in development.
-Being developed with Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.
+ <p>This application is a work in progress and is currently in development.

+  <p>Node, Express, Vite, React, React Router 6.18, GraphQL mutations and queries, GraphQL subscriptions and Mongodb.</p>

    <li>Designed some features for the app through Figma.</li>
   <li>Created components for the landing page, about etc part of the application.</li>
   <li>I have begun leveraging the use of A.I. using ChatGPT to optimise testing and CI/CD.</li>